 How to Soothe a Baby With Colic

 If your baby cries for long stretches and seems very hard to comfort, you may be wondering whether colic could be the reason.
-Colic is common, distressing, and exhausting for parents, but it usually improves with time.
+Colic is common, distressing, and exhausting for parents — but it usually improves with time.
+Colic can have many causes, and individual responses to soothing techniques vary.

 Doctors often describe colic using the classic “rule of 3”: crying for more than 3 hours a day, more than 3 days a week, for at least 3 weeks in a baby who is otherwise healthy.
 Some babies also clench their fists, arch their back, pull up their legs, or seem very uncomfortable while crying.